 - Chili garlic sauce – To give it a spicy kick.
 Use as little as you want.

-- Rice Vinegar – to add that vinegary-zing to your fried rice.
+- Rice Vinegar – adds that vinegary-zing to your fried rice.

 - White pepper is commonly used in Chinese cuisine, but you can always substitute it with black pepper.